-- 1. Granting an LLB degree in law which meets the needs of, and qualifications for the legal profession. - 2.
-Granting an LLM degree in law and the interrelated disciplines connected to law. - 3.
-Granting a paralegal diploma qualifying for the para legal profession. - 4.
-Integrating theoretical and practical methodology in legal education. - 5.
-Enabling high school graduates and other degree holders, via legal education, to secure new jobs within the public and private sectors. - 6.
+- 1. Awarding a Bachelor's Degree in Law - 2.
+Awarding a master's degree in Law and related science. - 3.
+Awarding a Paralegal Diploma that qualifies students to perform the duties of the paralegal profession. - 4.
+Integrating theoretical and practical methodology. - 5.
+Enabling high school graduates and other degree holders, by completing a legal education, to secure new jobs within the public and private sectors. - 6.
 Participating in the development of Kuwaiti manpower to meet market needs. - 7.
-Promoting legal awareness and participating in creating general legal and Sharia'a knowledge in society. - 8.
-Attracting students studying outside Kuwait to seek legal education at home.
+Promoting legal awareness and participating in expanding general legal and Sharia'a knowledge in society. - 8.
+Attracting students studying outside Kuwait to seek legal education at home. - Expanding the scope of supported research and research projects will constitute a model for academic achievement.